MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if the property value isn't an exact match for any of the specified values.

-For example: `Get-Process | where -Value "svchost" -NotIn -Property ProcessName`
+For example: `Get-Process | Where-Object -Value "svchost" -NotIn -Property ProcessName`

 If the value of **Value** is a single object, PowerShell converts it to a collection of one object.